starlake-ai/starlake/docs/docs/0000-intro.md

 * The native mode, the fatest one will use the target database capabilities to load the data and apply all the required transformations.
 For example, on BigQuery, starlake use the Bigquery Load API
 * The Spark mode will use Spark to load the data.
 This mode is slower than the native mode but is the most powerful one and is compatible with all databases.
 Please note that this mode does not require setting up a Spark cluster, it run out of the box in the starlake docker image.

-The table below list the features supported by each mode, the one that meet your requirements depend on the quality of your source and on the audit level you wish to have :
+The table below list the features supported by each mode, the one that meet your requirements depend on the quality of your source and on the audit level you wish to have:

 |File formats|Spark|Native|